s-tian/vp2/README.md

 Lastly, video prediction training datasets for both the robosuite and robodesk environments can be found here: https://purl.stanford.edu/cw843qn4148 (182GB total).

+**Update March 2, 2025: Data has been uploaded also to HuggingFace datasets, to provide a more convenient download option.
+The corresponding files are at https://huggingface.co/datasets/s-tian/VP2/tree/main/vp2_training_datasets.**

 Included are video data for the robosuite environment (5k trajectories, with the remaining trajectories renderable from low-dimensional state, see [below](#rendering-low-dimensional-datasets)) and full video training data for all robodesk tasks.